 Second offense drunk driving charges, because they’re criminal in nature, also all end up on CCAP.
 Certain first offense OWI charges (the ones that are charged in municipal court) don’t.
 A CCAP listing is certainly embarrassing, and we understand that.

 Our drunk driving defense attorneys believe it’s crucial that you hire an ally to assist in this difficult time.
 It doesn’t matter whether you’re facing your first offense, second offense, fourth, or your tenth.
 For a drunk driving arrest to have occurred, there must have been some police contact involving a vehicle.
 Frequently that leads us to motions, and some of those motions have the potential to lead to a complete dismissal of the charges against you.
-To speak with one of our experienced, aggressive, drunk driving lawyers, contact Meyer Van Severen, S.C. at (414) 270-0202.
+To speak with one of our experienced, aggressive, drunk driving lawyers, contact Van Severen Law Office at (414) 270-0202.
 We answer phones 24/7.

 OWI stands for operating while intoxicated.
 This specific article discusses second offense OWI charges.
 There’s a difference between driving and and operating, defined in section 356.63(3) of the Wisconsin Statutes:

 (a) “Drive” means the exercise of physical control over the speed and direction of a motor vehicle while it is in motion.(b) “Operate” means the physical manipulation or activation of any of the controls of a motor vehicle necessary to put it in motion.

 All crimes in Wisconsin break down into elements.
 Elements are basically parts of the crime that prosecutors must prove.
 If they cannot prove an element, the crime has not occurred.

 Wisconsin Criminal Jury Instruction 2663 defines criminal operating a motor vehicle while under the influence of an intoxicant.
 The elements of this offense are: